Raising your legs bent at the knees. Hanging Leg Raises

 COMPLEX FOR TRAINING IN THE GYM

-LIFT OF THE TORSO AND LEGS BENT AT THE KNEES OVERALL
+RAISING THE TORSO AND LEGS BENT AT THE KNEES OBLIQUE

-Lying on your back, bend your knees, put your hands behind your head, relax your neck.
+Lying on your back, bend your knees, place your hands behind your head, relax your neck.

-With the help of the lower part of the abdominal press, raise the legs bent at the knees to the left shoulder.
+Using your lower abdominals, lift your knees bent toward your left shoulder.
 At the same time, use your upper abdominals to lift your left shoulder blade off the floor and lift your left shoulder toward your right knee.
-Hold on for a second.
+Pause for a second.
 Then slowly and gently return your shoulders and yoga to the starting position.
-As soon as the legs and left shoulder blade touch the floor, repeat the exercise with the right shoulder, to which you raise your legs bent at the knees.
+As soon as your legs and left shoulder blade touch the floor, repeat the exercise with your right shoulder, to which you raise your legs bent at the knees.
 Two incline lifts different sides count as one repetition.
-Perform the desired number of repetitions.
+Complete the required number of repetitions.

 ADDITIONAL EXPLANATIONS

 Try to slightly lift your pelvis off the floor with each repetition.
-This is very difficult to do because you are lifting your shoulder blades at the same time, but you will get great results with this double effort.
+This is very difficult to do because you are lifting your shoulder blades at the same time, but as a result of this double load you will get excellent results.

-Regardless of whether you can lift your pelvis, be sure to lift both shoulder blades off the floor, keeping your neck and head in a fixed position.
+Regardless of whether you can lift your pelvis, be sure to lift both shoulder blades off the floor, ensuring the fixed position of your neck and head.

 SECOND COMPLEX

-We present to you three exercises that require the equipment available in gym or health club.
-To perform the lifting of the legs bent at the knees, you will need a crossbar, for tilting to the side, you need dumbbells, which you can have at home.
-But you are unlikely to want to install a block device in your apartment, which is necessary to perform forward bends.
+We present to you three exercises that require equipment available in gym or health club.
+To perform lifts with your knees bent, you will need a crossbar; to bend to the side, you need dumbbells, which you can have at home.
+But you are unlikely to want to install a block device in your apartment, which is necessary for performing forward bends.

-The weights that you use on dumbbell side bends and forward on the block device greatly increase the intensity of the workout, reducing the time spent on it.
-However, using weights is a very advanced method and should not be used until you have successfully completed all levels of the main program.
+The weights you use when bending sideways with dumbbells and forward on a pulley device greatly increase the intensity of your workout while reducing the amount of time spent doing it.
+However, the use of weights is a very advanced method, so should not be used until you have successfully completed all levels of the basic program.

-Start with one set of 8-12 reps of each exercise to develop the sense of movement and weight you need to do dumbbell side bends and pulley forward bends.
+Start with one set of 8-12 repetitions of each exercise to develop the sense of movement and weight you need when performing dumbbell side bends and cable pulley forward bends.
 During the second and third weeks, do two sets of each exercise.
-Continue like this until you can increase the number of repetitions.
+Continue in this manner until you can increase the number of repetitions.

-In general, you should practice this complex for 5-6 weeks, which will greatly contribute to the further development of your abdominals.
+In general, you should exercise this complex for 5-6 weeks, which will significantly contribute to the further development of your abdominal muscles.

-With both hands, grab the bar or rest your elbows on the bars of the press machine (almost all gyms have it).
+Grab the bar with both hands or rest your elbows on the bars of the press machine (almost all gyms have it).
 You can also use a Roman chair.

-Then slowly and gently lower your legs back to the starting position.
+Then slowly and carefully lower your legs to the starting position.
 Complete the required number of repetitions.

 ADDITIONAL EXPLANATIONS

-When pulling your knees to your shoulders, your pelvis should rise by 5-10 cm.
-If you just raise and lower your knees, only the hip flexors, devoid of external attractiveness, work.
+When you pull your knees towards your shoulders, your pelvis should rise 5-10 cm.
+If you simply raise and lower your knees, only the hip flexors, which are devoid of external attractiveness, are working.

-Hold at the top of the positive phase to force the muscles to experience the maximum load.
+Pause at the top of the positive phase to force the muscles to experience maximum stress.

-Keep your leg swing to a minimum, and wait until your body stops swinging before starting the rep.
+Keep your leg swing to a minimum and wait until your body stops swinging before you begin the repetition.

-If your lower abs allow you to freely perform three sets of 12 reps, do this exercise with a light dumbbell between your legs.
+If your lower abdominals allow you to do three sets of 12 reps, do this exercise with a light dumbbell secured between your legs.

 Another option for performing the exercise is to raise straight legs.

 Often the spine is forced to work not in the best way.
-In particular, many people use their lower back as a pivot point between their upper and lower body, forcing it to function in elbow or knee mode.
-However, the lower back is not a joint at all, and attempts to use it as such can stretch or strain the muscles and ligaments in the lower back.
+In particular, many people use their lower back as a pivot point between the upper and lower body, causing it to function more like an elbow or a knee.
+However, the lower back is not a joint at all, and attempting to use it as such can strain or strain the muscles and ligaments in the lower back.

-If it is necessary to bend the trunk, the hip joints should be used, allowing the pelvis and spine to move forward as a whole.
-Lifting loads and tilting the torso should always be done by bending at the hip joints, and not where your waist is.
-This will allow you to correctly use the appropriate muscles to prevent unwanted spinal deformity.
+If you need to bend the torso, you should use the hip joints, allowing the pelvis and spine to move forward as a single unit.
+Lifting loads and bending your torso should always be done by bending at the hip joints, and not where your waist is.
+This will allow you to correctly use the appropriate muscles to prevent unwanted spinal deformation.

-No body movement puts as much strain on the lower back as lifting an object off the floor with straight knees and a bent torso.
+No body movement creates such a load on the lower back as lifting an object from the floor with straight knees and a bent at the waist.
 The technique of lifting with legs bent at the knees is the most correct.
-Its essence is as follows: the legs are bent at the knees, the torso is in hip joints, vigorously work the quadriceps located in front of the thighs, the attention is focused on the alignment of the upper half of the body.
-Abdominal and powerful thigh muscles they will take the brunt of the lowering and lifting of the body, leaving the back muscles and the spine itself with little or no load.
+Its essence is as follows: the legs are bent at the knees, the torso is in hip joints, vigorously works the quadriceps located in the front of the thighs, focusing on alignment of the upper half of the body.
+Abdominals and powerful thigh muscles will take on the brunt of lowering and raising the body, leaving the back muscles and the spine itself practically free of load.

-To ensure that your back is not subjected to increased stress, always make sure your movements are correct and correct them if necessary.
-In particular, erratic movements during daily work can cause the lumbar curve to sag too much, causing back fatigue and increasing the risk of injury.
+To ensure that your back is not subjected to increased stress, always ensure that your movements are correct and correct them if necessary.
+In particular, erratic movements performed during daily activities can cause the lumbar curve to sag too much, causing fatigue in the back and making it more susceptible to injury.

-Simple exercises like bending your knees and using a bench will help you keep your lower back straight and less prone to injury.
+Simple techniques like bending your knees and using a bench will help you keep your lower back straight and less prone to injury.

-The whole cycle of your daily activities includes six basic movements: you sit, stand, lean, lift, bend or stretch.
+The entire cycle of your daily loads includes six basic movements: You sit, stand, lean, lift, bend, or reach.

 How to stand

-If you stand for even a few minutes, your vertebrae begin to sink into each other, and as a result, your lower back may arch too much.
-To prevent this from happening, put one foot on a bench, a book, or something similar.
+If you stand for even a few minutes, your vertebrae begin to fall on top of each other, and as a result, your lower back can arch too much.
+To prevent this from happening, place one foot on a bench, book or something similar.
 If one leg is higher than the other, the spine straightens.

-When standing at the stove, sink, or cutting table in the kitchen, use a stool or other footrest.
+When you stand at the stove, sink, or cutting table in the kitchen, use a bench or other footrest.

-When leaning towards the mirror while shaving or applying makeup, put one leg forward, bend the torso from the hip, and keep your back straight.
+When leaning towards the mirror while shaving or applying makeup, place one leg forward, bend your torso from the hip, and keep your back straight.

-When you brush your teeth, put one foot on the stool.
-Bending over the sink, bend the torso at the hip joints.
+When brushing your teeth, place one foot on a stool.
+While bending over the sink, bend your torso at the hip joints.

 How to lift